 Cash may be transferred among Leishen Cayman and its subsidiaries in the following manners: (1) funds may be transferred to our PRC Operating Subsidiaries from Leishen Cayman as needed through our subsidiaries in Hong Kong in the form of capital contribution or shareholder loans; (2) dividends or other distributions may be paid by our PRC Operating Subsidiaries to Leishen Cayman through our subsidiaries in the Hong Kong; and (3) our PRC subsidiaries may lend to and borrow from each other from time to time for business operation purposes.
 Leishen Cayman and our subsidiaries in Hong Kong are permitted under PRC laws and regulations to provide funding to our subsidiaries in the form of loans or capital contributions, provided that the applicable governmental registration and approval requirements are satisfied.
-In the future, cash proceeds raised from financings conducted outside of China, including this offering, may be transferred by Leishen Cayman to our PRC subsidiaries via capital contribution or shareholder loans.
-As a holding company, Leishen Cayman may rely on dividends and other distributions on equity paid by our PRC operating subsidiaries for its cash and financing requirements.
+In the future, cash proceeds raised from financings conducted outside of China, including this offering, may be transferred by Leishen Cayman may rely on dividends and other distributions on equity paid by our PRC operating subsidiaries for its cash and financing requirements.
 Current PRC regulations permit Chinese companies to distribute dividends only out of their accumulated profits, and additionally, PRC companies are required to set aside at least 10% of its after-tax profits each year, if any, to fund a statutory reserve until such reserve reaches 50% of the company's registered capital.
 Funds under such reserves are not distributable as cash dividends.
 In addition, if any of our PRC subsidiaries incurs debt on its own behalf in the future, the instruments governing such debt may restrict their ability to pay dividends.
-None of our subsidiaries has made any dividends or other distributions to Leishen Cayman as of the date of this prospectus.
-As of the date of this prospectus, neither Leishen Cayman nor its subsidiaries have made any dividend or distribution to U.S. investors.
-Leishen Cayman and its subsidiaries currently do not have plans to distribute earnings in the near future.
-See "Prospectus Summary-Transfer of Cash Through Our Group" beginning on page 4, "Dividend Policy" on page 45 and the consolidated financial statements and the accompanying footnotes beginning on page F-1 of this prospectus.
+None of our subsidiaries has made any dividends or other distributions to Leishen Cayman as of the date of this prospectus, neither Leishen Cayman nor its subsidiaries have made any dividend or distribution to U.S. investors.
+Leishen Cayman and its subsidiaries currently do not have plans to distribute arenings in the near future.
+See "Prospectus Summary-Transfer of Cash Through Our G